marvinborner/BLoC/readme.md

 Even in this small example BLoC uses less space than BLC (0x34 vs. 0x42 bytes).
 Depending on the content of `M` and `N`, this could have potentially been compressed even more.

+You can dump the bloc table using the `-d/--dump` flag of `bloc`.
+Some additional dumps for testing can also be found in `test/`.

 ## Optimizer